 The Clothes Closet is open every Tuesday and Thursday from 10 a.m. to 1 p.m.
 Families may take up to 50 pounds of clothing items per family member per year.

 The dental clinic project began in 1983, when Dr. Thomas Orme of Purcellville, VA, donated his office equipment to the Center.
-A donation of $32,500 was made by the Virgina Baptist Mission Board.
+A donation of $32,500 was made by the Virginia Baptist Mission Board.
 Volunteer dentists began to come in 1985.
-Today we have a modern three chair clinic and a denture lab.
-The dental workers willingly give their time, talents, and witness in Jesus' name by removing pain and suffering and changing the appearance of their patients.
+Today, through generous foundation support and a partnership with Bland County Medical Clinic, we have a modern three chair clinic and a denture lab in Bland and a five chair clinic in Wytheville operating as Big Walker Dentistry.

 The Bland Ministry Center is actively involved in facilitating and participating in various construction projects.
 These projects range from new church construction to repairing homes of persons in need by roofing, painting, installing wheelchair ramps, performing maintenance, yard work, and cutting wood.
 In the spring and summer, the Center receives volunteer teams from all over the U.S. to assist with construction and to help with other needed projects.